Mr. & Mrs. Smith (2005 film): Plot

-Eddie, John's best friend and co-worker turns down a bounty of $400,000 for each of them.
-The Smiths find themselves under attack from an army of assassins.
-Their pockmarked house is blown up, the Smiths steal their neighbor's minivan, and are able to destroy their attackers' three pursuing armored sedans while they bicker about their fighting styles and personal secrets they have discovered about each other.
+The renewed Smith partnership is threatened by their employers, who join forces to eliminate the couple.
+Eddie, John's best friend and co-worker, turns down a bounty of $400,000 for each of them.
+The Smiths are attacked by an army of assassins.
+Their pockmarked house is blown up and the Smiths steal their neighbor's minivan.
+They destroy their attackers' pursuing armored sedans, while bickering about their fighting styles and personal secrets they have discovered about each other.
 They meet with Eddie and decide to save their marriage.
 The Smiths kidnap Danz from his high-security prison to use as a bargaining chip.

-He tells them that he is merely bait and an intern hired by each of their employers after they discovered the Smiths were married; his clients hoped the Smiths would kill each other.
-Discarding each of their contingency plans the two make a last stand together, fending off an assault inside a home decorating store by heavily armed operatives.
-The film ends with the couple meeting their marriage counselor again; the Smiths say their marriage is thriving.
+Danz tells them that he is merely bait, an intern hired by each of their employers after they discovered the Smiths were married; his clients hoped the Smiths would kill each other.
+Discarding each of their contingency plans, the Smiths make a last stand together, fending off an assault inside a home decorating store by heavily armed operatives.
+In the aftermath, the Smiths meet their marriage counselor again and say that their marriage is thriving.